YEAR FOUR

 GOAL: 20% reduction

-• Piloted innovative artificial intelligence software to reduce emissions.
+• Further developed our innovative artificial intelligence software to reduce emissions.

 1) Maximising the energy we recover from bioresource